ChangWan723/ChangWan723.github.io/_posts/CSLN/Refactoring/2023-12-15-What-is-Refactoring.md

 ## Why Refactor?

+> **It is a myth that we can get systems “right the first time.”** Instead, we should implement only today’s stories, then refactor and expand the system to implement new stories tomorrow.
+This is the essence of iterative and incremental agility.
+Test-driven development, refactoring, and the clean code they produce make this work at the code level.
+>
+> --- Robert C. Martin (“Uncle Bob”)

 1. **refactoring code is inevitable**
     - Good code or architecture is not completely designed from the beginning, just as good products are iterated.
 Most real projects always have some features that need to be changed. **Code and architecture always need to be changed as the project evolves, so refactoring code is inevitable.**